jorgetutor/jorgetutor-web/content/en/post/the-misunderstood-pareto-principle-why-80-20-doesnt-always-apply.md

 Focusing heavily on the top 20% might seem efficient, but the remaining 80% can often involve intensive effort and less glamorous tasks, leading to burnout in teams that are not well-balanced.
 While the initial 20% might be fun and engaging, the bulk of the work that follows requires sustained effort and can be demanding.
 This behavior becomes critical when other team members are constantlly left to finish incomplete work.
 Recognizing this helps in better workload distribution and team management.

-## Situational Application and Common Sense

-Applying the Pareto Principle indiscriminately is irresponsible.
-Common sense and prior study are essential to determine where and how it should be applied.
-Each field and situation demands careful consideration to decide whether the principle is appropriate.

 ## The Delay Trap: Overestimating Early Progress

 One of the significant pitfalls managers often encounter is overestimating early progress.
 It's tempting to believe that when 80% of the work appears to be done in the first 20% of the time, the project is almost complete.
 However, **the remaining 20% of the work can often take the other 80% of the time**.
 This can lead to over-optimistic projections and promises to clients, only to face delays and frustrations in the latter stages of the project.